-The assessment mix of each course of this module is defined for each course separately.
-The final mark for the module is the average of the marks for each course weighted by the credits of the course.
+The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.

-- The course Business and IT Service Management [26484] is mandatory. - It is recommended to attend course eServices [26466], if it has not already been attended during the bachelor studies. - The practical seminar [26478] is a supplement to the course seminar Information Engineering and Management [SemIW] and it can only be chosen in conjunction with the course.
+- The course Business and IT Service Management [2590484] is compulsory and must be examined. - The practical seminar [2540478] is a supplement to the course seminar Information Engineering and Management [SemIW] and it can only be chosen in conjunction with the course.